phrounz/volatile-dove-engine/PROJECTS.md

 Each example project "Application_XXXXXX" may contain the following directories.
 Thoses starting with App_... correspond to different targets/environments:

 ### code/
- * Contains the common C++ source code, used by all targets.
+ * Contains your common C++ source code, used by all targets.
+The entry point of the application is MainClass.cpp.

 ### setup.ini
  * Contains the global configuration file of the project.
 You shall run [generate_project.pl](./README.md#generate_projectpl)    again to take into consideration any modification in this file.